ralfvd/nl.bevlogenheid.countdown/README.md

 ### Settings
 After installing the application, first visit the Homey Settings and navigate to the 'CountDown' application.

 There you can add CountDown timers.
-If you already enter a value, it will immediately start counting down.

 If you see a value '-1', this means the countdown timer is not active and waiting to be set ( via an action card in the flow )

 ### Flow support